 Since the public purse is already funding universities and research organisations in one form or another anyway, is it really such a stretch for government to facilitate obtaining an economic return on those investments?
 Those who mutter in their beards about “level playing fields” should take a look around.
 We are losing the battle with our neighbours in the Asia-Pacific region with whom we compete for capital and talent.
 Australia, Singapore and Korea all provide substantial support for startups and the commercialisation of publicly funded research.

 So where does that leave New Zealand with its newly rediscovered enthusiasm for investing in science and technology commercialisation?
 Well there was an additional most welcome announcement this week of new funding for an existing body that has already made considerable inroads into surfacing promising research and turning it into businesses.
 That seems to foreshadow where government thinking might be heading in terms of who is now best equipped to develop a formal incubation programme.

 But research commercialisation is actually a network optimisation problem involving many and diverse stakeholders.
 A post graduate study that I conducted on this topic a few years ago is still relevant.
 The most creative ideas and opportunities are found at the boundaries where disparate networks overlap.
 Hence the direction we are heading with, GeniusNet.
 It is therefore absolutely essential that we have an open innovation based ecosystem and a diversity of players in the incubation and commercialisation marketplace, if we are to lift our economy up the value chain.

-Paul Spence is a commentator and serial entrepreneur, a co-founder of New Zealand based technology ventures iwantmyname and Creative Forest and a mentor with Startup Weekends and Lightning Lab.
+Paul Spence is a commentator and serial entrepreneur, a co-founder of New Zealand based technology ventures iwantmyname and Creative Forest and principal at GeniusNet Research.
 You can follow Paul on Twitter @GeniusNet or sign up for a free weekly digest of startup, tech and innovation related events curated by him through New Zealand Startup Digest.